akshatporwal02/interview_chatbot_assistant/README.md

 # interview_chatbot_assistant

 A modular Python application for monitoring and analyzing interview sessions using computer vision and audio detection.
-The system detects face presence, eye movement, mouth movement, multiple faces, forbidden objects, and audio events, generating comprehensive reports for each session.
+The system detects face presence, eye movement, multiple faces, forbidden objects, and audio events, generating comprehensive reports for each session.

 ## Features